Fall of Saigon - Conflict & Date:

 On April 8, Dung received orders from the North Vietnamese Politburo to press his attacks against the South Vietnamese.
 Driving against Saigon in what became known as the "Ho Chi Minh Campaign," his men encountered the final line of ARVN defenses at Xuan Loc the next day.
 Largely held by the ARVN 18th Division, the town was a vital crossroads northeast of Saigon.
 Ordered to hold Xuan Loc at all costs by South Vietnamese President Nguyen Van Thieu, the badly outnumbered 18th Division repelled PAVN attacks for nearly two weeks before being overwhelmed.

 With the fall of Xuan Loc on April 21, Thieu resigned and denounced the United States for failing to provide needed military aid.
 The defeat at Xuan Loc effectively opened the door for PAVN forces to sweep on to Saigon.
 Advancing, they encircled the city and had nearly 100,000 men in place by April 27.
 That same day, PAVN rockets began hitting Saigon.
 Two days later, these began to damage the runways at Tan Son Nhat.
-These rocket attacks led the American defense attaché, General Homer Smith, to advice Martin that any evacuation would need to be carried out by helicopter.
+These rocket attacks led the American defense attaché, General Homer Smith, to advise Martin that any evacuation would need to be carried out by helicopter.

 Operation Frequent Wind: